hduffin/Dcm2Bids/RA_guide.md

   * ``` dcm2bids -d ${dcm_dir} -p ${sub} -s ${ses} -c ~/Box/DATA/iNetworks/BIDS/Nifti/.bidsignore/config.json --clobber ```
   * ex ``` dcm2bids -d ~/Box/DATA/iNetworks/BIDS/DICOM/sub-INET001/INET001_1/SCANS -p INET001 -s 1 -c ~/Box/DATA/iNetworks/BIDS/Nifti/.bidsignore/config.json --clobber ```
   * this will take awhile to process all your files and turn them into nifti's
- * Fix the fieldmaps, the current pipeline dcm2bids does not account for a fieldmap to apply to multiple runs therefore to account for this you'll need to run this script.
-You have to feed them as strings, you don't need to list the sub or ses parts the script takes care of that
+ * Fix the fieldmaps, the current pipeline dcm2bids does not account for a fieldmap to apply to multiple runs therefore to account for this you'll need to run this script. **Be aware if a scan has multiple fieldmaps, look over the QC sheet to make sure the correct fieldmap is being used for analysis**
   * change directories to the folder with the python script
   * ``` cd ~/Box/DATA/iNetworks/BIDS/Nifti/.bidsignore ```
   *  ``` python -c "execfile('fix_jsons.py');fix_jsons('${sub}','${ses}')"```